RhinoBlindado/tfg/README.md

    - Balanced dataset.
    - 30 000 edges max resolution.
 - Nodule-98-30K
-   - 98 Meshes: 66 for training, 10 for validation y 20 for test.
+   - 98 Meshes: 66 for training, 10 for validation and 20 for test.
    - 2 categories, existence or absence of bony nodule in the surface of the pubic symphysis.
    - Balanced dataset.
    - 30 000 edges max resolution.

 The SHREC16 and SphereCubes datasets are available in ZIP format at `/data/datasets/`.
-They need to be uncompressed before being used.
+These need to be uncompressed before being used.

 The Nodule-50-30K and Nodule-98-30K are not available due to a confidentiality agreement with the University of Granada.